appelflap/domoticz-millheat/README.md

 Get full device status from the API into your Domoticz Current info:
+* On/Off status
-* asdfasdf
+* Temperature
-* asdfasdf2
+* Thermostat Setpoint

 Installation and setup
 ----------------------

-If you are use a Raspberry Pi to host your Domoticz, you probably need to install libpython3.4 for plugins to work.
+If you are use a Raspberry Pi to host your Domoticz, you probably need to install some python stuff for plugin to work.

 ```bash
 sudo apt install python3-dev python3-pip